 - an access hole is already in existence or can easily be created

-- when the crawl space allows access to the majority of the house
+- the crawl space allows access to the majority of the house

 Materials For Suspended Timber Floor Insulation